-Captioning Services - How to Order Closed Captions, Live Captions, and Transcripts
+Captioning Services - Ordering Closed Captions, Live Captions, and Transcripts

 Captions and transcripts are a text alternative to audio providing viewers with an additional way to access content.
 Captions improve comprehension by removing common miscommunications stemming from variations in: